anneauzier/anneauzier/README.md

 Hello!
 My name is Anne Auzier, I have graduated as a Technique in Mechatronics and I have great interest in the area of technology, especially in the computer area.
-I am currently studying Python.I really want to gain experience in this sector and apply in the market all the knowledge I am acquiring in studies.
-I've programmed in JavaScript, but I try to delve deeper into these languages.
+I am currently studying Swift.I really want to gain experience in this sector and apply in the market all the knowledge I am acquiring in studies.

 <div align="center">
   <a href="https://github.com/anneauzier">